New World Screwworm

 Image

-New World screwworm flies on wound
+New World screwworm flies attracted to an open wound.

 Eradication